10042019_Andrea_Dahr_BTP_061.jpg

 Makeup wipes like Neutrogena's are typically water-based, requiring a strong preservative system to prevent mold and bacteria.
 Besides the contamination risk, the ingredient list itself raises concerns:

-Recall aside, these wipes contain subpar ingredients and aren't the best tool for removing makeup effectively or gently.
+Recall aside, these wipes contain subpar ingredients and aren't the best option for removing makeup effectively, safely or gently.

-The most effective, safest, and gentlest makeup removers are natural oils like jojoba, coconut, or even olive oil.
+The best makeup removers are natural oils like jojoba oil, coconut oil, or even olive oil.
 Oils work by dissolving makeup, dirt, and excess sebum without stripping the skin.

 Key Benefits: